cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart2.md

 ## Lets Review an Example
 The following is an example that hopefully highlights everything that could break or need changes for v5.
 Most of these changes will be simple.
 I promise.

-Here is a simple example component that allows a user to search through a table's row to select one.
+Here is a simple component that allows a user to search through a table's row to select one.
 There is also a button that can be clicked to display a popup with more info.
 <details>
 <summary> Example Component: <code>exampleComponent.jsx</code> </summary>